cybozu/license-manager/README.md

 You can write all settings to `license-manager.config.js`.
 If `license-manager.config.js` exists in the current directory, it is automatically loaded.
+You can change the file path with the --config option.
 CLI options take precedence, but license and package specifications are merged.
 And you can also specify a override function in case the license and license text cannot be detected.